Michigan–Ohio State football rivalry: Urban Meyer's run (2012–2018)

-Harbaugh vs Meyer (2015–2018)

 The 2015 game in Ann Arbor marked Harbaugh's first game as a head coach in the rivalry.
 His Michigan team was 9–2 coming into the game and Ohio State was 10–1.
 For the first time since 2006, both teams were ranked in the top 10, with Ohio State at No. 8 and Michigan at No. 10.
 The first half was close, with Michigan scoring a touchdown shortly before halftime to narrow Ohio State's lead to 14–10.
 Ohio State, however, scored touchdowns on each of its first four possessions in the second half, while Michigan could only muster a single field goal.
 The final score was 42–13, in favor of Ohio State.

 The 2016 game pitted the third-ranked Wolverines against the second-ranked Buckeyes, only the second time that the matchup featured programs both ranked in the nation's top three.
 Michigan led 10–7 at halftime and extended its lead to 17–7 early in the third quarter.
 An Ohio State touchdown cut the deficit to 17–14 heading to the fourth quarter.
 The Buckeyes kicked a field goal in the final seconds of regulation to tie the game and force overtime.
 The game marked the first overtime in the series between the two teams.
 Ohio State defeated Michigan for the fifth consecutive time, winning 30–27 in two overtimes.
 However, significant controversy emerged over a critical fourth down spot in double overtime.
 Ohio State quarterback J.T.
 Barrett kept the ball on a 4th and 1 play.
 He was tackled almost exactly on the line to gain, and the ensuing spot gave Barrett a first down.
 Had he not been given the first down, the game would have ended and Michigan would have won.
 Whether or not Barrett reached the line is a heavily contested question, and one that remains a point of contention between fans of both teams to this day.
+Also, had Michigan won, Penn State wouldn't have gone to the Big Ten Championship as they had lost to Michigan and were relying on an Ohio State victory over Michigan to get to Indianapolis (Penn State had upset then-second-ranked Ohio State 24–21 on October 22).